jmmiddour/CS50/Week8-Notes.md

 | for loop | same as C but `let` vs `<data type>` in C |
 | define a function | slightly different |
 | void cough(int n) | function cough(n) |

-DOM: Document Object Model - Structure of the webpage.

 JavaScript, when used in your webpage, can manipulate the DOM of the page to create an interactive webpage.